allanvigiano/oplab_test/README.md

 - Frontend is [here](https://github.com/allanvigiano/oplab_frontend_test).
 - Backend is [here](#My-Backend-Test).

-Please, send me a message if you have some doubt at allanvigiano@gmail.com.
-Thank you all for giving me this opportunity
+Please send me a message at allanvigiano@gmail.com if you have any doubt.
+Thank you all for giving me this opportunity.

 ## My App
 You can run it following these steps:
-> Please, install PHP and NPM before.
+> Please, install PHP and Node.js before.
 1. Change to project folder: `cd oplab_test`
 2. Install libraries: `npm install`
 3. Run the PHP server: `php -S localhost:8000`